news and events

 65 Alfred Road

-Work by former Jealous Needs You artist, Christina Guitian is on display as part of a group exhibition curated by Art Represent that aims to reinstitute the accessibility that is often missing in contemporary art.
+Work by former Jealous Needs You artist, Cristina Guitian is on display as part of a group exhibition curated by Art Represent that aims to reinstitute the accessibility that is often missing in contemporary art.
 Artists that feature have experimented with creative textures, materials and form to produce works in mediums such as furniture, prints and installations that can belong to both a budding art collection and the interior decor of a home.

 1st - 15th November